Updated: Jun 22

 Step 1: Exploit the Target & Get a Meterpreter Payload

 Mimikatz is a post-exploitation module, meaning that it can only be used after the target has been exploited.
 As a result, I will begin this module assuming that you have successfully exploited the target and have the Meterpreter payload installed on the target system.
 In addition, you will need to have sysadmin privileges on the target for Mimikatz to work.
-If you exploited the target as a regular user, you can use the getsystem command to escalate privileges.
+If you exploited the target as a regular user, you can use the getsystem Meterpreter command to escalate privileges to that of the system adminstrator.

 meterpreter > getsystem